MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRda73072501ca80e-Withholding-Tax-Nonresident-Aliens-Foreign-Corporations-TaxFree-Covenant-Bonds/section-1.1445-8.md

 ##### § 1.1445-8 Special rules regarding publicly traded partnerships, publicly traded trusts and real estate investment trusts (REITs). #####

-(a) *Entities to which this section applies.* The rules of this section apply to -
+(a) *Entities to which this section applies.* The rules of this section apply to—

 (1) Any partnership or trust, interests in which are regularly traded on an established securities market (regardless of the number of its partners or beneficiaries), and